Working with datasets

 del i, o, tar

-Populate a dataset from file storage objects
+Populating a dataset with file storage objects

 If you are connecting to an Object Storage bucket using an S3 connector, create a dataset from objects as if they were local files in your project.